arthurgassner/swissenergy-frontend/docs/modelling.md

 !!! tip "Performance upper-bound"
     Most prediction problems have a performance upper-bound.

-That is, there is _usually_ some amount of randomness when predicting the future from a given set of observations.
+That is, there is _in almost all cases_ some amount of randomness when predicting the future from a given set of observations.
 A direct consequence of that is that regardless of how good your model is, you will not be able to perfectly predict the future.

 <figure markdown="span">
   ![Image title](assets/modelling/placeholder.png){ width="100%" }